Synthetixio/SIPs/content/xips/XIP-2 Security Core.md

 *Compromised hard drive*

-Since all browser keys are encrypted via the users JWT ID, decryption of the key will require authentication of the user.
-The dual safeguard of encryption and login authentication ensures that keys remain secure and that user data is protected, even in the event of a compromised hard drive.
+Since all browser keys are encrypted via the users smart account contract address, decryption of the key will require knowledge of the users trading account.
+This provides an extra layer of difficulty for an attacker over storing the keys in plain text.

 *Cross-site scripting (XSS)*

 XSS is another risk associated with the browser key.
 To mitigate this threat, a cross-domain iframe architecture to create a “service within a service” separation would be adopted.
 This will prevent frontend code of the site that is affected from directly accessing private keys, thereby mitigating XSS risks.
-Furthermore, private keys will be encrypted using the user's email address and password, adding another of security by making it difficult for attackers to access keys without the user’s email address.
+Furthermore, private keys will be encrypted using the user's smart account contract address, meaning an attacker would also have to know the users onchain behaviour to do anything with the key.

 *Hacked recovery key*